EvaMart/bh24-project5-report/paper/paper.md

 - **No prioritization or scoring is offered**: The catalogue presents indicators in a neutral and unranked format.
 This decision was intentional, as relevance and importance can vary significantly across projects, domains, and assessment goals.
 Users are encouraged to apply their own prioritization schemes depending on context (e.g., compliance, funding, onboarding, sustainability audits).

 - **Green computing indicators (e.g., energy efficiency) are not included**: Despite the growing importance of sustainable computing, metrics related to energy consumption, carbon footprint, or other ecological impacts were not included in this iteration.
-This was due to the lack of actionable indicators in the reviewed sources.
+This was due to the lack of indicators in the reviewed sources pertaining to green computing.

 ## 6. Acknowledgments